clarkjohnm/water-collection-service/README.md

 be used when creating instances.

 * Set current project: `gcloud config set project wcs-195520`
-* Push docker image to google repository: `gcloud docker -- push gcr.io/wcs-195520/wcs:0.0.1-SNAPSHOT`
+* Push docker image to google repository: `gcloud docker -- push gcr.io/wcs-195520/wcs:<version>`

 ### Releases
-When running a release build, use the `secure` Spring profile (i.e.`-Dspring.profiles=secure`) to expose the service via `https` on port 8443.
+A release build will use the `secure` Spring profile (i.e.`-Dspring.profiles=secure`) to expose the service via `https` on port 8443.
 Port 8443 will be accessible on the compute instance using firewall rules.
 Use `gcloud compute firewall-rules list` to view the set of firewall rules.